 One main focus of our work is on developing computational methods for RNA structure prediction including the identification of new RNA functions.
 We are also developing computational screens for the identification of evolutionarily conserved RNA structures in different organisms.
 We test the results of our computational screens in collaboration with other groups.

-RNA computational biology has many urgent issues, because of the discovery of large numbers of long coding RNAs (lncRNAs), whose functional significance remains unclear.
+RNA computational biology has many urgent issues, because of the discovery of large numbers of long noncoding RNAs (lncRNAs), whose functional significance remains unclear.
 We suspect that lncRNAs are heterogeneous, and that many are transcriptional noise and artifacts, but that a subset are functional and important.
-Conserved RNA structure prediction analysis will be an important tool in understanding functional RNAs, and distinguishing them from artifacts and noise.
+We have shown that conserved RNA structure prediction analysis is an important tool in understanding functional RNAs, and distinguishing them from artifacts and noise.

-To improve the identification of RNA function, we follow at least three directions: (1) find better models of RNA secondary structure prediction so that we can incorporate prior information on structure, and (2) develop better models of evolution so we can use multiple sequences effectively, and (3) we are currently investigating the detection of phylogenetically conserved structures by assessing significant covarying pairs in RNA alignments.
+To improve the identification of RNA function, we follow at least three directions: (1) find better models of RNA structure prediction so that we can incorporate prior information on structure, (2) develop better models of evolution so we can use multiple sequences effectively, and (3) investigate the detection of phylogenetically conserved structures by assessing significant covarying pairs in RNA alignments.